-- a) In respect of investments in mutual funds, the fair value represents net assets value (NAV) as stated by the fund house in their published statements. - b) The fair valuation of Investment in TECH4TH Solutions Inc. is determined on the reporting date by discounted cash flow method which requires management to make certain assumptions with regard to revenue growth rate, cash flows, discount rate, credit risk, volatility etc. The Group carries out the fair valuation on an annual basis. - The Group has entered into foreign currency forward contract and cross currency interest rate swap(CCIRS) to C) hedge the highly probable forecast transactions.
+- house in their published statements. - an annual basis.

+- c) The Group has entered into foreign currency forward contract and Cross currency interest rate swap (CCIRS) to hedge the highly probable forecast transactions.
 The derivative financial instrument is entered with the financial institutions with investment grade ratings.
 Foreign exchange forward contracts and CCIRS are valued based on valuation models which include use of market observable inputs.
 The mark to market valuation is provided by the financial institution as at reporting date.
 The valuation of derivative contracts are categorised as level 2 in fair value hierarchy disclosure. - d) The management assessed that cash and cash equivalent, trade receivables, trade payables, other financial assets(current), other financial liability (current), bank overdraft and cash credit, lease liabilities (current) and loans to employees approximates their fair value largely due to short-term maturities of these instruments.
 Further the management also estimates that the carrying amount of foreign currency term loan at fixed interest rates are the reasonable approximation of their fair value and the difference between carrying amount and their fair value is not significant. - e) The Group has valued contingent consideration by using the monte carlo simulation approach. - f) The fair value of remaining financial instruments are determined on transaction date based on discounted cash flows calculated using lending/ borrowing rate.
 Subsequently, these are carried at amortized cost.
 The carrying amount of the remaining financial instruments are the reasonable approximation of their fair value.